stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 * JNA also supports callbacks specified as Java interfaces.

-On a high we stripped LWJGL from the project and replaced the various Vulkan components with hand-crafted JNA interfaces and structures.
+On a high we stripped LWJGL from the JOVE project and replaced it with hand-crafted JNA interfaces, enumerations and structures.
 We progressed to the point of instantiating the logical device in the space of an hour or so without any of the road-blocks or surprises that LWJGL threw at us, despite the overhead of developing the API and structures as we went.

 In particular:

-* There are no mysterious management methods and marshalling to/from the native layer is generally transparent - the application name is simply a string.
+* There are no mysterious management methods and marshalling to/from the native layer is largely transparent - the application name is simply a string.

-* Other than the fact that JNA mandates that all structure fields are public the internal workings are largely hidden.
+* Other than the fact that JNA mandates that all structure fields are public the internal workings are generally hidden.

 * Where we did come across problems or confusing situations there was plenty of documentation, examples and tutorials.

-At this point we paused to take stock because of course there was the elephant in the room - Vulkan is a complex API with a large number of API methods, enumerations and structures.
-Some of the components are also absolutely massive such as the `VkStructureType` enumeration or the `VkPhysicalDeviceLimits` structure.
+At this point we paused to take stock because of course there was the elephant in the room - Vulkan is a complex API with a large number of enumerations and structures.
+Some of these components are also absolutely huge such as the `VkStructureType` enumeration or the `VkPhysicalDeviceLimits` structure.
 Hand-crafting even a fraction of the API could be done but it would be very tedious and highly error-prone.

 We needed a code generator.